 Do Golden Retrievers Shed?
 What Every Owner Needs to Know

-An important question is probably going to be, “Do Golden Retrievers have a double coat?”
-Understanding that can also explain why Golden Retriever hair seems to be on the floor, clothes, car interior, and everything else.
+An important question is probably going to be.
+“Do Golden Retrievers have a double coat?”
+Understanding that can also explain.
+Why does Golden Retriever hair seem to be on the floor, clothes, car interior, and everything else?
 Of course, that makes regular grooming an essential part of managing this.

-Just pay attention to the coat type, and adjust accordingly during those peak shedding months of the year-and you’ll stay ahead of the hair left behind.
-Golden Retrievers do shed fur, but this can be kept at bay with consistent, routine effort through brushing, appropriate bathing, and professional grooming as needed.
+Just pay attention to the coat type, and adjust accordingly during those peak shedding months of the year.
+And you’ll stay ahead of the hair left behind.
+Understanding the golden retriever color variability adds a lovely layer to raising this adored breed.
+In addition to their friendly dispositions, Golden Retrievers are renowned for their exquisite and diverse appearances.

 Golden Retrievers will always shed-it is just a part of who they are-but for many, it is but a small price to pay for the joy and companionship these dogs offer.